ykatyhoney/T-Display-S3/README.md

 ## 9. FAQ

 1. **The screen does not light up when using battery.**
-   - When T-Display-S3 is powered by battery, GPIO15 must be set to HIGH to turn on the backlight.
+   - When T-Display-S3 is powered by battery or 5V Pin Header, GPIO15 must be set to HIGH to turn on the backlight.
    - Add the following at the beginning of `setup()`:
      ```cpp
      void setup() {